 You no longer need Flash to create web-based animations and interactivity.
-Here are 15 of the best experiments in CSS3 animation to inspire you.
+Here are some of the best experiments in CSS3 animation to inspire you.

 The latest CSS3 properties have opened a multitude of new doors to web designers and developers.
 It's now possible to create animations and interactivity entirely in CSS markup, without going near Flash, Silverlight or After Effects.